 Under water

-Oxygen hole, fish mortality and fish stock development: questions and facts
+Oxygen depletion zone, fish mortality and fish stock development: questions and facts

-Every summer, oxygen levels in many parts of Hamburg’s tidal Elbe drop below a level that is critical for fish.
-This can result in fish kills.
-Why does this happen?
-How have fish populations changed?
+Every summer, oxygen levels in many parts of Hamburg’s tidal Elbe drop below a level that is critical for fish for a period of time.
+This can result in fish deaths.
+Why is this the case?
+How have fish stocks fared?
 What impact do our dredging operations have?
 And what can we do about it?
-We have the answers.
+We provide the answers.

 Read more